What voters need to know about Harris’ and Trump’s economic policy proposals - KESQ

 Washington (CNN) — Locked in a tight race for the White House, Vice President Kamala Harris and former President Donald Trump are eager to show voters how they’ll handle the economy if elected.

 Trump held two speeches this week centered on the economy and his policies, but he has yet to release a detailed economic plan.
-Harris is expected to unveil a broad economic plan on Friday afternoon.
+Harris is expected to speak Friday afternoon about the economic proposals she’s rolled out this week, including tax credits for kids, housing assistance and efforts to control prices.

 Trump repeatedly slams the Biden-Harris administration for high inflation and has pledged to bring down prices immediately.
 In reality, a president has few tools to address rising prices unilaterally.
 It’s the job of the Federal Reserve to set interest rates.
 And the inflation rate has already slowed, though prices remain high.